-ATM c.7271T>G Predictive Testing Information for patients
+ATM Predictive Testing Information for patients

-A gene variant has been identified in your family that is thought to have contributed to the cancer diagnoses in your family.
-This means that a test is available for you, to help further clarify your cancer risk.
+A gene variant has been identified in your family that is thought to have contributed to your family history of cancer.
+This means that a test is available for you to help further clarify your cancer risk.